apache/cassandra/src/java/org/apache/cassandra/db/memtable/Memtable_API.md

 memtable to be synchronized.
 The latter can be useful to minimize space and time wasted for unsuccesful lockless partition modification where a new copy of the partition would be prepared but not used due to concurrent modification.
 Regardless of the setting, reads can always execute in parallel, including concurrently with writes.

+Please note that sharding cannot be used with non-hashing partitioners (i.e. `ByteOrderPartitioner` or `OrderPreservingPartitioner`).